What is a ‘right to reside’?

 Chris and Davina - a case study

 When Chris dies, everything he owns passes to Davina, and she leaves everything to him.
-Both Wills say that when the survivor dies, everything passes to Martin.
+Both Wills say that when the survivor dies, everything passes to their son Martin.
 This is a typical arrangement for married couples with children.

 Fast forward another 2 years.
 Davina has a bad fall and needs to move into residential care.

 The care home costs £45,000 a year.
-Freda stays in the care home for another 5 years until she dies, so the total cost amounts to £225,000.
-Davina’s savings have reduced from £280,000 to £55,000 - so Martin inherits £55,000.
+Davina stays in the care home for another 5 years until she dies, so the total cost amounts to £225,000.
+Davina’s savings have reduced from £280,000 to £55,000 - so son Martin inherits £55,000.

 IMPORTANT: In our blog examples, if both Chris and Davina needed later life care for more than 4 years, Martin would only inherit £28,500.